 You just need either a high school diploma or GED equivalent.
 Previous customer service experience is also a plus, but if you haven’t had it, don’t worry, you’ve still got a shot.
 They will train you, and another plus is that the training is paid.

 What about benefits?

-Asurion offers benefits!!
+Asurion is a work at home company that offers benefits!!
 You are hired by them as an employee, not an Independent Contractor.
 So you can get medical insurance, dental, vision, 401K, life, employee assistance plans, you name it.

 Training is paid, and from what I’ve researched, it only happens at certain times.
 Not exactly ongoing.
 So if you are hired, you might have to wait until the next training period occurs before you can start learning how to actually do the job.

 Because people have emergencies at varying times throughout the day and night, there are a lot of different times you might be working.
 After you are hired, your trainer will go over your schedule with you.

 Weekend work and working six days a week instead of five is pretty common.
 This might not be the job for you if you don’t want to work that much.

 Are you looking for a job without such strict scheduling?
 Here’s a list of flexible work at home jobs.